 Hypertension in general can be defined as a systolic pressure of more than 140 mmHg and a diastolic pressure of more than 90 mmHg.
 One of the treatments for hypertension is to reduce anxiety in hypertension patients.
 This research was conducted quantitatively with a descriptive design.
-Descriptive research design is a study that provides a description of anxiety in hypertension patients in the Buleleng 1 Public Health Center in 2021.
-This research was conducted in Buleleng 1 Public Health Center with a population of 1,107 respondents and the sample in this study was 92 respondents using probability sampling technique, namely simple random sampling with selection. randomly, using a questionnaire.
+Descriptive research design is a study that provides a description of anxiety in hypertension patients in the Buleleng 1 Public Health Center in 20 may be seen that the sample in this study was 20 respondents using prob 16 y sampling technique, namely simple random sampling with selection. randomly, using a questionnaire.
 The results of this study indicate that of the 92 respondents, the majority were aged 35-45 years, namely as many as 41 people (44.6%).
 The majority of them were 54 women (58.7%).
 The majority of respondents with mild anxiety levels in hypertension patients were 62 (67.5%), 12 people (13%) moderate anxiety level and 18 (19.5%) severe anxiety levels.
 It is hoped that hypertension patients will be able to change behavior to reduce anxiety levels regarding anxiety in hypertension patients such as following health education